Everwi8/BrainHack/README.md

 # BrainySG — AI Crisis Response for Singapore

+> 🏆 **BrainHack 2026 finalist — Open Track.** Built as a hackathon MVP and
+> polished after the event — this README is the clone-and-run guide for anyone
+> picking it up.

 BrainySG is a community crisis-response app for Singapore.
 It pulls live data from cross-agency government feeds (NEA, LTA, PUB), surfaces active situations on a map, and uses an LLM to triage each crisis into a plain-language summary plus concrete volunteer tasks.
-Residents can report incidents, coordinators approve and manage them, and volunteers join tasks and coordinate in per-task group chats.
-"Brainy" is the in-app assistant that answers questions over the live situation via text, photo, or voice.
+Residents can report incidents, coordinators approve and manage them, and volunteers get matched to tasks by skill and coordinate in per-task group chats. **"Brainy"** is the in-app assistant that answers questions over the live situation via text, photo, or voice — in the user's chosen language.

-See [`architecture.md`](architecture.md) for a system diagram.
+See [`architecture.md`](architecture.md) for a full system diagram.

-See [`CODEBASE_FEATURES_AND_RULES.md`](CODEBASE_FEATURES_AND_RULES.md) for a full feature/rules/file reference.
+---

+## Highlights

+- **Live cross-agency data** — NEA (weather, haze, dengue), LTA DataMall (MRT alerts), PUB (flood sensors), polled every 5 minutes and surfaced on a map.
+- **LLM triage** — each crisis is turned into a resident-facing summary and a set of concrete, staffable volunteer tasks.
+- **Brainy assistant** — grounded chat over the live situation via text, photo (vision), or voice (Whisper), with token streaming and a per-user reply language (English / Mandarin / Malay / Tamil / Singlish).
+- **Skill-based volunteer matching** — volunteers register skills; the app ranks a crisis's open tasks for them.
+- **Role-based workflow** — residents report, coordinators approve/resolve,
+  volunteers join tasks and coordinate in per-task group chats.
+- **Singapore-native maps** — OneMap tiles, reverse-geocoding, civic resources ("Near you": AED / shelter / hospital), and drive + public-transport ETAs.

 ---